DrozmotiX/ioBroker.tado/README.md

 ## TADO° X
 Basic support for Tado X available.
-If your setup is not working, please raise a ticket (https://github.com/DrozmotiX/ioBroker.tado/issues/new?assignees=HGlab01&labels=enhancement&projects=&template=Enhancement.md&title=).
+If your setup is not working, please raise a [ticket](https://github.com/DrozmotiX/ioBroker.tado/issues/new?assignees=HGlab01&labels=enhancement&projects=&template=Enhancement.md&title=).
 You will need to support some debugging session and interact with the adapter developer.

-## Things you can steer on Tado Classic
+## Things you can steer on Tado° V3+, V3, V2
 | State | Description |
 | ----- | ----------- |
 | tado.[x].[yyyyyy].Rooms.[z].setting.power | Turn device on/off |